 When I look at the future of entrepreneurs, I just hope there’s a lot more women.

-What advice would you give someone who’s trying to establish a brand online?
+IS: What advice would you give someone who’s trying to establish a brand online?

-Too often we talk ourselves out of the things we want to do, or the goals we can’t imagine accomplishing.
+SP: Too often we talk ourselves out of the things we want to do, or the goals we can’t imagine accomplishing.
 Whoever you are when you’re going pee at 2am, that’s your true self.
 Then you wake up in the morning and reality sets in, life starts knocking you down, and you forget about those 2am thoughts.
 Don’t.
 Stay true to who you are and just go for it.
 Just get started.
 Take confidence in the skills you have and the person you are, and just get out there and seize the day!
 Become a full time photographer.
 Do whatever it is you want to do!
 Trust in yourself and your skills.

 Just saying YES to stuff will lead you to so many cool opportunities that you otherwise wouldn’t have experienced.

-How do you balance being a full time mother and running a business?
+IS: How do you balance being a full time mother and running a business?

-There’s no such thing as balance.
+SP: There’s no such thing as balance.
 Balance is BS, it’s something the world thinks you have to be, or maybe people think they need to be, or something.
 How I like to look at it is from a monthly or quarterly perspective.
 Ok, does everyone have clean clothes?
 Is everyone fed?
 Did we get through the month alive? *laughter*

 And for me, I delegate a lot of my “chores”, if you will, to outside help so I have more time to focus on the business.
 It’s not that I can’t do them, I just don’t want to do them, so why force myself when I can hire someone?
 The way I have everything set up ensures success for the family.
 It’s very important to me that my children feel safe and secure.
 And for me, I need to feel like everything is being taken care of so I can work and give my best to everyone.
 I don’t think it’s a matter of balance.
 I think it’s a matter of do you think what’s important is getting taken care of.

-We can’t thank Susan Petersen enough for allowing us to swing by the Freshly Picked Headquarters for this interview.
+We can't thank Susan Petersen enough for allowing us to swing by the Freshly Picked Headquarters for this interview.
 We left feeling inspired as ever, to continue our mission of motivating those who use our app to get out and CREATE whatever it is their hearts desire.
 The world is filled with opportunity, and here at InstaSize we believe that anyone who has passion, can create stunning content to share with the World.
 Looking for new content ideas?
-Check out this weekends second blog post: Instagram Content Ideas For A More Creative Feed
+Check out our blog post: Instagram Content Ideas For A More Creative Feed